rapidsai/cugraph-docs/docs/cugraph-docs/source/wholegraph/basics/wholegraph_intro.md

 WholeGraph provides underlying storage structure called WholeMemory.
 WholeMemory is a Tensor like storage and provides multi-GPU support.
 It is optimized for NVLink systems like DGX A100 servers.
-By working together with cuGraph, cuGraph-DGL, cuGraph-PyG, and upstream DGL and PyG, it will be easy to build GNN applications.
+By working together with cuGraph, cuGraph-PyG, and PyG, it will be easy to build GNN applications.

 ## WholeMemory